-By 2020, customer experience will overtake price and product as the keybrand differentiator.
-New technologies like the Internet of Things and Edge Computing will help retailers support this demand with a more flexible, reliable, secure, scalable, and resilient in-store infrastructure.
+Customer experience has overtaken price and product as the key brand differentiator.
+New technologies like the Internet of Things (IoT) and Edge Computing help retailers support this demand with a more flexible, reliable, secure, scalable, and resilient in-store infrastructure.

 Today, Amazon sells products to almost 200 million people per month.
 It is the third-largest company in the world and is considered the leading innovator in online shopping.
-Over the last decade, almost every retailer has followed the behavior of Amazon - what Amazon does and how Amazon does it.
+Over the last decade, almost every retailer has followed the behavior of Amazon - what they do and how they do it.

-The news in 2017 that Amazon was going to buy Whole Foods for $13.7 billion was something most could not believe.
+The news in 2017 that Amazon was going to buy Whole Foods for $13.7 billion was a big surprise for many.
 Every retailer in the world was amazed by Amazon’s bold move.
 Amazon was going in the opposite direction, they were going back to brick and mortar!